top of page

 God’s Classroom Is Outside: Why Our Kids Need Discovery More Than Devices.

 One warm afternoon, I took my granddaughter Elliana to the park.
-The air was alive with color, butterflies fluttering, flowers swaying, and the sunlight shining so strong.
-It was one of those days where you could almost feel God smiling through His creation.
+The air was alive with color.
+Butterflies fluttered, flowers swayed, and the sunlight shone brightly.
+It was one of those days when you could almost feel God smiling through His creation.

-As we walked, I watched her little eyes light up at every discovery.
-She stopped to smell flowers, chased after tiny ladybugs, and giggled at the way the breeze moved the leaves.
+As we walked, I watched her little eyes light up with every discovery.
+She stopped to smell flowers, chased after tiny ladybugs, and giggled at how the breeze moved the leaves.
 Each new moment brought a sparkle of joy, a pure, unfiltered kind of wonder that only a child can carry.

 Then came a moment I’ll never forget.
 A butterfly circled and gently landed on a nearby flower.
 She leaned forward, quiet and still, and slowly reached out her hand.
 To both our amazement, the butterfly allowed her to touch its wings with her fingertips.